School Field Trips

 Join a BHHT Staff to hike a BHHT Trail such as Blue Hill Mountain, Bluff Head Preserve, or Cooper Farm at Caterpillar Hill for a guided hike on a chosen topic.
 Students will learn about the history of the trail, discuss why conservation matters and what they can do to help steward the land on the Blue Hill peninsula.

 Want to build your own bird house and learn about the Blue Bird Trail on the Blue Hill peninsula?
 Join us for a hands-on carpentry experience as well as a bird stewardship lesson!
-Students will discuss why conservation matters and what they can do to help steward the land on the Blue Hill peninsula and beyond.
+Students will discuss why conservation matters and what they can do to help steward the land on the Blue Hill peninsula and beyond (with Charlie Cannon from Holbrook Island Sanctuary and a Downeast Audubon Staff member).

 Vernal Pools